Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 The engagement is being completed in phases.
 In the first phase, the panel gathered initial input from Albertans, Indigenous communities and stakeholders to help identify information needs, engagement interest and preferences.
 This input helped the panel understand key questions and perspectives on developing a nuclear industry in Alberta, while ensuring meaningful engagement with different individuals, groups and communities across the province.

-The second phase will focus on engaging with Indigenous communities and organizations to better understand their perspectives on the potential for nuclear energy development and provide additional opportunities for industry and the public to share feedback.
+The second phase is focused on engaging directly with Albertans, Indigenous communities and organizations to better understand their perspectives on the potential for nuclear energy development and provide additional opportunities for industry and the public to share feedback.

 Get informed